How apartheid built, and still shapes, South African cities

 2026

-Township (forced settlement)Forced removal zoneInformal settlementDesignated Group AreaLegal milestone
+Township (forced settlement)Forced removal zoneInformal settlementDesignated Group AreaWhites-only Group AreaLegal milestone

 Loading map…